What is 5D chess?

 Keep in mind that we have two additional axes on top of the x-axis and the y-axis; we have the x,y,t, and l axes.
 Again, this technically makes it 4D chess, not 5D chess.
 I don’t know why the creators of the software titled it as 5D.
 The pieces do not move along a spatial z-axis.

-What do you mean when you say the t and l axes “correspond” to the x and y axes?
+What is meant when I say the t and l axes “correspond” to the x and y axes

 In traditional chess, you can only move pieces along the x-axis and the y-axis.
 In 5D-chess you can move pieces along the t-axis and the l-axis as well as the x-axis and y-axis.
 Again, this is four dimensions, but that’s beside the point.